Methods and Benchmarks¶

 -

 Weight Basin Reduction: The weight method uses a voronoi cell to determine neighbors and reduce orientation errors.
 This results in some points being labeled as maxima when they have a lower value than one of their 26 nearest neighbors.
-This results in many unrealistic basins which significantly slow down the calculation.
-We remove these maxima by assigning them to true maxima using the ongrid method.
+This results in many unrealistic basins which can significantly slow down the calculation.
+We remove these maxima by assigning their full weight to the highest neighbor.

 -